 From Monday 23 March, our shop will be closed.
 We understand this will be disappointing for some of you, but we need to focus on health priorities.

 We have stocks of food and drink (including tea, coffee, chocolate, wine, non-alcoholic drinks, olive oil, dates, maftoul couscous, rice, Easter eggs), bath and body products (toothpaste, deodorant, soap, moisturiser etc) and our usual homewares, toys, gifts, stationery and accessories.

 We continue to offer a service, but in a different way.
 We are offering other ways to shop.

 EMAIL US at firstname.lastname@example.org with either specific needs (eg 2 bags almonds, 1 jar toothpaste, 1 Easter egg) or a general query.
 We can email you an invoice which can be paid online and you can then collect your order from the shop at a pre-arranged time with social distancing measures in place, or have it delivered.

-USE THIS WEBSITE – If you live in the UK, you can buy Palestinian foods, coffees etc and vouchers valid for 15 months, for if you can’t visit someone but would like to send a gift.
-In the coming week we will add more online stock.
+USE THIS WEBSITE – If you live in the UK, you can buy a selected range of items including coffees, accessories, toiletries, jewellery, Palestinian foods etc and vouchers valid for 15 months, for if you can’t visit someone but would like to send a gift.
+In the coming weeks we will add more online stock.

 We require customers to buy no more than two items of any one product.
 In this way we can support a larger number of people.

-LOCAL HOME DELIVERY – If you live in HD9 and are self-isolating or at particular risk, a small team of volunteers has offered to drop deliveries at your door, with social distancing measures in place.
+LOCAL HOME DELIVERY – If you live in HD9 a small team of volunteers has offered to drop deliveries at your door, with social distancing measures in place.
 (The minimum spend for this is £20).